Constantin François de Chassebœuf, comte de Volney: Christ myth theory

 Volney and Charles-François Dupuis were the first modern writers to advocate the Christ myth theory, the view that Jesus had no historical existence.
 Volney and Dupuis argued that Christianity was an amalgamation of various ancient mythologies and that Jesus was a mythical character.
 However, in his version of the Christ Myth theory, Volney allowed for an obscure historical figure whose life was integrated into a solar mythology.
 Thomas Jefferson and Benjamin Franklin were supporters of this theory.

+In Egypt and Syria

+In describing the Sphinx, he attributed its features and head to be characterized as being Negro.
+He further commented that "...to think that this race of black men, today our slave and the object of our contempt, is the very one to whom we owe our arts, our sciences and even the use of speech.
+Finally, to imagine that it is in the midst of peoples who call themselves the most friends of freedom and humanity that the most barbaric of slaveries has been sanctioned and questioned whether black men have an intelligence of species of white men."
+However, once viewing the mummified remains and more engraved heads, Constantin de Volney would backtrack considerably on his initial position, abandoning his ideas.
+More exposure, experience and study had allowed him to correct many previous errors in thought.